seregazhuk/seregazhuk.github.io_old/_posts/2016-11-06-eloquent-leaking-with-many-queries.md

 \DB::connection()->setEventDispatcher(null);
 {% endhighlight %}

-And it you are using eloquent outside of Laravel:
+And it you are using Eloquent outside of Laravel:

 {% highlight php %}
 <?php